Hypoactive sexual desire disorder: Off-label

-A few studies suggest that the antidepressant, bupropion, can improve sexual function in women who are not depressed, if they have HSDD.
-The same is true for the anxiolytic, buspirone, which is a 5-HT1A receptor agonist similarly to flibanserin.

 Testosterone supplementation is effective in the short term.
 However, its long-term safety is unclear.

 History

 The term "frigid" to describe sexual dysfunction derives from medieval and early modern canonical texts about witchcraft.
 It was thought that witches could put spells on men to make them incapable of erections.
 Only in the early nineteenth century were women first described as "frigid", and a vast literature exists on what was considered a serious problem if a woman did not desire sex with her husband.
 Many medical texts between 1800 and 1930 focused on women's frigidity, considering it a sexual pathology.

 The French psychoanalyst Princess Marie Bonaparte theorized about frigidity and considered herself to have it.
-In the early versions of the DSM, there were only two sexual dysfunctions listed: frigidity (for women) and impotence (for men).
+Additionally, in the third edition of the Diagnostic and Statistical Manual for Mental Disorders (DSM-III), frigidity and impotence were cited as alternate nomenclatures for Inhibited Sexual Excitement.

 In 1970, Masters and Johnson published their book Human Sexual Inadequacy describing sexual dysfunctions, though these included only dysfunctions dealing with the function of genitals such as premature ejaculation and impotence for men, and anorgasmia and vaginismus for women.
 Prior to Masters and Johnson's research, female orgasm was assumed by some to originate primarily from vaginal, rather than clitoral, stimulation.
 Consequently, feminists have argued that "frigidity" was "defined by men as the failure of women to have vaginal orgasms".

 Following this book, sex therapy increased throughout the 1970s.
 Reports from sex-therapists about people with low sexual desire are reported from at least 1972, but labeling this as a specific disorder did not occur until 1977.
 In that year, sex therapists Helen Singer Kaplan and Harold Lief independently of each other proposed creating a specific category for people with low or no sexual desire.
 Lief named it "inhibited sexual desire", and Kaplan named it "hypoactive sexual desire".
 The primary motivation for this was that previous models for sex therapy assumed certain levels of sexual interest in one's partner and that problems were only caused by abnormal functioning/non-functioning of the genitals or performance anxiety but that therapies based on those problems were ineffective for people who did not sexually desire their partner.
 The following year, 1978, Lief and Kaplan together made a proposal to the APA's taskforce for sexual disorders for the DSM III, of which Kaplan and Lief were both members.
 The diagnosis of Inhibited Sexual Desire (ISD) was added to the DSM when the 3rd edition was published in 1980.